Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/overview.md

 - Reticle Brightness Knob - change the reticle from black to green
 - Az/El/Roll Boresight Knobs - adjust the boresight position of the pod within ±2.5 degrees
-- Stow Button - Stow or Unstow the pod
+- Stow Button - Stow or Un-stow the pod
 - Laser Ready Button - Arm or Disarm the laser
 - Power On Button - Turn the pod on or off
 - Currently selected BIT, with push button to advance the BIT